Data Centers in the Town of Orange? Protect a Livable Town

 • Massive Scale: Buildings are often over 100,000 square feet and 80 feet in height.

-• Cost to Ratepayers Like You and Me: It’s important to note that the cost to build new electric infrastructure is spread across all ratepayers and shows up on consumers’ energy bills.
-Unless laws are changed at the state level, residents and businesses will continue footing the bill for the energy needs of the data center industry.
+• Cost to Ratepayers Like You and Me: It’s important to note that the cost to build new energy infrastructure to serve the data center industry is spread across all ratepayers and shows up on our electric bills.
+Unless laws are changed at the state level, residents and businesses will continue footing the bill for this energy-hungry industry.

 Read more about the impacts of data centers at pecva.org/datacenters.

-Hyperscale data centers in Loudoun County, VA.
+Electrical substation and data centers in Ashburn, VA.
 Credit Hugh Kenny/PEC.

-PEC maintains that hyperscale data centers have no place within town limits.
-Towns are land-constrained; our limited space should be reserved for housing, retail, and public parks—not massive industrial blocks that provide few local jobs and consume vast amounts of energy and water.
+PEC maintains that hyperscale data centers have no place within the Town limits.
+Towns are land-constrained; our limited space should be reserved for housing, retail, and public parks—not massive industrial blocks that provide few local jobs, consume vast amounts of energy and water, and degrade quality of life.

 We are advocating for the following further protections:

-1. A Size Cap: Explicitly prohibit data centers larger than 40,000 square feet.
+1. Size Cap: Prohibit hyperscale data centers larger than 40,000 square feet.

-2. Strict Definitions: Update the Town ordinance to define and regulate “hyperscale” impacts separately from smaller academic or commercial server rooms, and ensure the definition is not so broad that it can be read to inadvertently include gas turbines or other fossil-fuel-based primary power generation sources that a developer may wish to build on the same site to power the data center.
-Those are distinct uses and should require a separate SUP.
+2. Strict Standards: Update the Town ordinance to define and regulate hyperscale data center impacts separately from smaller enterprise data centers, and ensure that an SUP for a “data center” can’t inadvertently include gas turbines or other fossil-fuel-based primary power generation sources as accessory uses.
+Those are distinct uses and should require a separate SUP as Orange County has recently done.

-3. Visual and Noise Standards: Ensure that any allowed “small” data centers are subject to strict architectural and sound-buffering requirements.
+3. Water, Visual and Noise Standards: Ensure that any allowed “small” enterprise data centers are subject to strict water usage, architectural and sound modeling requirements.

 How You Can Help

-• Stay Informed: Sign up for PEC email alerts to receive notifications about upcoming public hearings.
+• Stay Informed: Sign up for PEC email alerts to receive notifications about issues in Orange and the region at pecva.org/signup.

-• Talk to Neighbors: Help others understand that “data centers” today look very different than they did ten years ago.
+• Talk to Neighbors: Help others understand that data centers today look very different than they did ten years ago and come with a host of impacts to residents and businesses.

 • Learn more: Read about the impacts of data centers at pecva.org/datacenters.

 Questions?
-Please reach out to Don McCown, PEC field representative in Orange County, at [email protected].
+Please reach out to Don McCown, PEC’s Senior Field Representative in Orange County, at [email protected].